Qantas: The Spirit of Australia embodying the Spirit of NKD Leadership.

 My take away was this – don’t over promise, say what you can do and keep your promises.

 The atmosphere in the Cabin that day, created by Nicky’s leadership, and her team, is what made my childhood perception of the Spirit of Australia come true.

 At 6ft, I didn’t have the best night’s sleep in my Qantas ‘fully flatbed’, however, because of how Qantas made me feel, this airline will continue to be my number one choice.

 We now find ourselves in a world where everything can be copied, be it a car, fashion, or even a service offering – nothing is sacred – we must constantly find and define our differentiation, and more and more businesses are realising it’s their people.
 It’s Nicky.
 It’s Roland in Starbucks, it’s Milly at my hairdressers.

 The people make the difference.
 The offering isn’t unique – it’s a flight, it’s a coffee, it’s a haircut – but the people keep me coming back, keep me loyal.

-The power of inspiring Leadership and engaged employees is what will set you apart from the sea of grey out there in the marketplace.
+The power of inspiring leadership and engaging employees is what will set you apart from the sea of grey out there in the marketplace.